buanwonraffe/BawonEiEi/README.md

 # BawonEiEi
-Calories Calculator for 7-11 Su[alai
+Calories Calculator for 7-11 Supalai

+Use
+pip install -r requirements.txt to install the dependencies on the new machine